-These financial assets are initially recognized at fair value plus directly attributable transaction costs and subsequently measured at fair value.
+These financial assets are subsequently measured at fair value.
 Gains and losses arising from changes in fair value are included in other comprehensive income within a separate component of equity.
 Impairment losses or reversals, interest income and foreign exchange gains and losses are recognized in profit and loss until the financial asset is derecognized.
 Upon derecognition, the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss.
 This reflects the gain or loss that would have been recognized in profit or loss upon derecognition if the financial asset had been measured at amortized cost.
 Impairment is measured based on the expected credit loss (ECL) model.

-As of December 31, 2023 and 2022, the Group does not have debt instruments at FVOCI.
+As of December 31, 2024 and 2023, the Group does not have debt instruments at FVOCI.

-Financial Assets at Fair Value through Profit or Loss (FVPL)
+• Financial Assets at Fair Value through Profit or Loss (FVPL)